Find Grad Schools

 • Forensic Pathologist

 In the United States, there were 288,300 jobs for Coroner in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Coroner by 2026.
-Due to new job openings and attrition, there will be an average of 25,900 job openings in this field each year.
+There will be an estimated 25,900 positions for Coroner per year.

 undefined